5 Key Big Data Trends (2024 & 2025)

-3.5 quintillion bytes — that’s the amount of data that’s created every day in 2023.
+3.5 quintillion bytes — that’s the amount of data that was created every day in 2023.

 And, that number is on the rise.